- Purchase the complete Expat Arrivals New Zealand Guide (PDF)

-Auckland has a generally warm and wet, almost sub-tropical, climate.
-Summers are humid, while winters are mild and rainy.
-Tropical cyclones do occur occasionally, and cold fronts are not uncommon in the colder months.
+Auckland has a frequently warm and wet, almost subtropical, climate.
+Summers are humid, while winters are clement and rainy.
+Tropical cyclones occasionally occur, and cold fronts are not uncommon in the colder months.

-Wellington has a windy, mild climate.
-Temperatures seldom exceed 64°F (18°C), and won’t drop much below 47°F (8°C), even in June, which is typically the coldest month.
+Wellington is known for its windy and moderate climate.
+Temperatures seldom exceed 64°F (18°C), and won't drop much below 47°F (8°C), even in June, which is typically the coldest month.

 Queenstown has some of New Zealand's best weather.
 It has an oceanic climate, with snowy winters and blue skies, while summers bring fresh, warm days.

-Christchurch enjoys a dry and temperate climate, with hot summers and manageably mild winters.
-While winters offer clear, crisp days, and freezing nights, Christchurch does experience some smog, and year-round rain.
+Christchurch enjoys a dry and temperate climate, with hot summers and manageably modest winters.
+While winters offer clear, crisp days, and freezing nights, Christchurch does experience some smog and year-round rain.

-►Read the Expat Arrivals page on the Pros and Cons of Moving to New Zealand to learn more about the implications of moving to the country.
+►Read Pros and Cons of Moving to New Zealand to learn more about the implications of moving to the country

 Are you an expat living in New Zealand?